 The general permit includes the following activities:

-- Repair, reconstruction, and/or replacement of existing functional structures and facilities in a freshwater wetland or freshwater wetland adjacent area, excluding drainage ditches and excluding septic systems in freshwater wetlands.
+- Repair, reconstruction, and/or in-kind replacement of existing functional structures and facilities in a freshwater wetland or freshwater wetland adjacent area, excluding septic systems in freshwater wetlands.
+The maintenance of existing drainage ditches adjacent to public roads and highways may be covered under this authorized activity, but all other activities involving drainage ditches are excluded from coverage.

-- Repair, reconstruction, replacement and/or removal of septic systems in wetland adjacent areas.
-Repair and replacement may not change design capacity but does allow for upgrades to an existing system to meet design standards.
+- Repair, reconstruction, and/or replacement of septic systems in wetland adjacent areas.
+Repair, reconstruction, and replacement may not change design capacity but does allow for upgrades to an existing system to meet design standards.

 - Construction and/or modification of the following residential, commercial, industrial or public structures that results in permanent and/or temporary disturbance totaling no more than 1/10-acre to freshwater wetlands and totaling no more than 1/10-acre to freshwater wetland adjacent areas: